-Dodge Ram 2500 owners have reported 13 problems associated with front suspension wheel bearing (under the suspension category).
+Dodge Ram 2500 owners have reported 14 problems related to front suspension wheel bearing (under the suspension category).

-The vehicle involved is a 2007 Dodge 2500.
-The VIN of the problem Ram 2500 is 1D7KS28A27_.
 Going down the highway at 55-60 and you come across a bridge landing you encounter an uncontrollable shaking in the drivers wheel and the truck wants to go all over the road and you must slam your brakes on to regain control over the whole truck.
 The mechanic told me the trac bar ruined my ball joints and wheel bearings he has seen alot of these Dodges have this issue.
 And in his opinion they should be recalled this bill is going to cost me over $1500 mainly in just parts alone.
-This front suspension wheel bearing problem happened on May.
-22, 2012.

 See all problems of the 2007 Dodge Ram 2500.

-The vehicle was a 2008 Dodge 2500.
-The VIN of this vehicle was 3D7KS28A88_.
-The owner has a 2008 Dodge 2500 diesel.
+The contact owns a 2008 Dodge 2500 diesel.
 The contact stated that the wheel bearing was wearing prematurely.
 The wheel bearing were replaced less than 20,000 miles ago and needed a second replacement.
 The contact believed the failure to be a defect because the bearings failed twice with very little mileage on the vehicle.
 The dealer stated that the component was not under recall.
 The failure mileage was 34,000 and the current mileage was 54,000.
-This problem occurred on Monday, October 26, 2009.

 See all problems of the 2008 Dodge Ram 2500.

-The vehicle was a 2006 Dodge Ram 2500.
+The contact owns a 2006 Dodge Ram 2500.
 The contact stated that the vehicle was making a loud noise, which progressively grew louder while driving 40 mph.
 He took the vehicle to the repair shop and the mechanic stated that the front suspension wheel bearing failed.
 A report was filed with the manufacturer and they stated that the VIN was not included in NHTSA campaign id number 07v038000 (suspension: front: wheel bearing).
 The contact will have the vehicle repaired.
 The current and failure mileages were 54,000.
-This front suspension wheel bearing issue occurred 01/26/2009.

-The vehicle involved is a 2003 Dodge Ram 2500.
+The contact owns a 2003 Dodge Ram 2500.
 While driving at 30 mph,the contact heard a loud winding noise.
 The contact was able to bring the vehicle to the dealer before the wheel bearings failed.
 The dealer replaced the wheel bearings, and stated that the failure was one of the most common repairs.
 The current mileage was 73,000, and failure mileage was 70,000.
 Update 05/21/tr.
-It was Monday, Feb.
-12, 2007 when this front suspension wheel bearing issue occurred.

 See all problems of the 2003 Dodge Ram 2500.

-The vehicle is a 2001 Dodge Ram 2500.
-Vehicle identification number (VIN) of the vehicle is 3B7KF23Z11_.
 Dealer replaced at 20,000 miles the left wheel bearing, and at 40,000 miles the right wheel bearing needed to be replaced.
 Consumer stated normally wheel bearings were replaced at 85,000 miles.
 Dealer stated that consumer should have bought an extended warranty and won't have this problem.
 Left wheel bearing failure occured at 20,000 miles.
 Dodge refused to talk to consumer's wife about the wheel bearing failure.
 Finally dealership replaced the wheel bearing at the cost of $100.
 00. Consumer feels that it is premature for the wheel bearing to have failed for a front end truck that is female driven.
-The failure date was 11/14/2003.

 See all problems of the 2001 Dodge Ram 2500.